Advertiser Disclosure

 Capital One Miles

-Southwest doesn’t assign seats.
-Seat choice is up to each individual customer, and it’s based on the boarding position/number you receive at check-in and what’s left when you board the plane.
-Once a passenger boards the plane, he/she is free to sit in any available seat.
+For flights on or before January 26, 2026, Southwest doesn’t assign seats.
+Seat choice is up to each customer and is based on the boarding position you receive at check-in, as well as the remaining seats available when you board the plane.
+You can sit in any available seat once you board the plane.

-Southwest assigns a Boarding Group (A, B, or C) and a Boarding Position (1-60).
+Southwest assigns a boarding group (A, B, or C) and a boarding position (1 to 60).

 Southwest Boarding Pass, Boarding Group:Position

 Your position is shown after you check in on your boarding pass.
-Image Credit: southwest.com.
+Image Credit: Southwest Airlines

-The available boarding positions are distributed on a first-come-first-served basis depending on how early you check-in.
+The available boarding positions are distributed on a first-come, first-served basis, depending on how early you check in.
 Since general check-in doesn’t open until 24 hours before boarding, it’s in your best interest to check in as close as possible to that 24-hour opening.
+Additionally, customers who have purchased a Choice Preferred fare receive automatic check-in 36 hours before the scheduled departure and EarlyBird Check-In (subject to availability).

 Bottom Line: The earlier you check in to your flight, the happier you’ll be with your boarding position.

-That being said, positions A1-A15 (the first to board other than pre-board passengers) are reserved for Business Select customers.
-This does not mean A16 is always the 16th person to board, as there may not be 15 people on the flight who have purchased a Business Select fare.
+That said, positions A1 to A15 (the first to board, excluding preboarding passengers) are reserved for customers who have purchased a Choice Extra fare.
+This does not mean A16 is always the 16th person to board, as there may not be 15 people on the flight who have purchased a Choice Extra fare.

-If all of the Business Select fares have not been sold, other passengers may have the option of upgrading their position to the A1-A15 section for $30, $40, or $50 per segment, depending on the itinerary.
+If all Choice Extra fares have not been sold, other passengers may have the option to upgrade their position to the A1 to A15 section for an additional fee per segment, depending on the itinerary.
 This can be done with a gate attendant before the boarding process begins.

-Family boarding is available and applies to families traveling with children 6 years of age or younger.
+Family boarding is available and applies to families traveling with children 6 years or younger.
 Family boarding takes place just before B Group boarding.

-Boarding a Southwest fight is similar to other airlines in that boarding groups are called by a gate attendant.
+Boarding a Southwest flight is similar to other airlines in that boarding groups are called by a gate attendant.

-When your specific boarding group is called (you’ll find your position on your boarding pass), you stand by the respective numbered columns at the gate.
+When the group on your boarding pass is called, you stand by the respective numbered columns at the gate.

 Southwest Airlines Boarding Process

-You’ll find many passengers peering over your shoulder at your boarding number to be sure you’re in the right place, or asking you outright what your number is so they can confirm if they are in front of or behind you.
-It’s kind of like lining up alphabetically in 1st grade (so to speak), and some people just don’t get it.
+Passengers may peer over your shoulder at your boarding number to ensure you’re in the correct place or ask for your number so they can confirm whether they are in front of or behind you.

 If Southwest offers such low fares, can the flight even be comfortable?
 The answer is yes, most definitely.